Strategically Deceptive Model Deployment in Performative Prediction: Experimental details

+We set $\varepsilon=10$ to get a significant performative effect.
+If $\varepsilon$ is small, $x_o\approx x$ and the performative effect disappears.
 We use $n=120{,}000$ samples and a learning rate of $\mu=0.1$.
-In the experiments with a Neural Network (NN) as a model, we use a 2-layer Multilayer Perceptron (MLP) with a $100$ neurons as a hidden layer and a \texttt{ReLU} as a nonlinearity between layers.
-Either in the case of a NN, we initialize each weight with a normal distribution $\theta \sim \mathcal{N}(0,1)$.
-In the momentum experiment, we use $m=0.9$.
+We use a 2-layer Multilayer Perceptron with a $100$ neurons as a hidden layer and a \texttt{ReLU} as a nonlinearity between layers.
+We initialize each weight with a normal distribution $\theta \sim \mathcal{N}(0,1)$.